amanyrath/crEDit/infrastructure/README.md

 - `sam@demo.com` / `Demo123!` (Consumer)
 - `operator@demo.com` / `Demo123!` (Operator)

+⚠️  **SECURITY WARNING:** These are demo accounts with intentionally weak passwords for testing purposes only.
+    These credentials should NEVER be used in production environments.
+Change all demo passwords immediately in any production deployment.

 **Note:** The password `Demo123!` meets Cognito password policy requirements:
 - Minimum 8 characters
 - At least one uppercase letter